 As the days get warmer and gloriously longer, our children have more time to explore the wondrous outdoors.
 They love nothing more than digging their hands into sun-warmed soil to plant a new garden, watching inch worms creep along bright green leaves, and giggling at lady bugs dancing delicately on their fingers.

 These long day ahead, with their sunshine and sun showers, sprinklers and sports games, lend themselves perfectly to the magic of storytelling — and Spring books for children perfectly capture this beautiful season.
 So make sure that you pitch a tent in your backyard and gaze at the stars before you head into your sleeping bag, or simply take a break from diving into swimming pools to enjoy some wonderful stories with a glass of ice cold lemonade.

-Here are some of our favorite books celebrating the magic of the outdoors and those first beautiful blooms of Spring.
+Here are some of our favorite books spring books for kids celebrating the magic of the outdoors and those first beautiful blooms of the season.
 Enjoy!